cavo789/blog/blog/XXX/docker-joomla-part-2/index.md

 WEB_PORT=8081
 ```

-Go to your console and run `cd project_1` to jump in the first project's folder then `make up && make start` to create Docker containers for project 1 and start the web interface.
+Go to your console and run `cd project_1` to jump in the first project's folder then `make up` to create Docker containers for project 1.

 By going to `http://127.0.0.1:8081/administrator/` we've our first admin page (as you can see, the site is well called **Joomla_Project_1** as expected).